emre-mr246/42-evaluation/README.md

 # 42-evaluation

 ### **THE NORM**

-The norm rules at Ecole 42 are a set of guidelines akin to the SOLID principles in software development.
-These rules are designed to enhance the organization, readability, and maintainability of our projects.
-They serve as a framework for students to cultivate disciplined coding practices and foster professional-level software craftsmanship.
+The norm rules at Ecole 42 are a set of guidelines akin to the **SOLID principles** in software development.
+These rules enhance the **organization, readability, and maintainability** of projects, fostering disciplined coding practices and **professional-level software craftsmanship**.

-Adherence to these norms is paramount as even a single violation can lead to the project being deemed unacceptable, potentially resulting in a failing grade.
-This stringent adherence underscores the importance of clean, structured code that not only meets functional requirements but also adheres to best practices in software engineering.
+Adherence to these norms is crucial; even a single violation can render a project **unacceptable**, potentially resulting in a **failing grade**.
+This stringent adherence emphasizes the importance of **clean, structured code** that not only meets functional requirements but also follows **best practices in software engineering**.

-By following the norm rules, students not only ensure their projects meet academic standards but also prepare themselves for real-world software development scenarios where clean, maintainable code is essential for long-term success.
+By adhering to the norm rules, students ensure their projects meet **academic standards** and prepare themselves for **real-world software development**, where clean, maintainable code is essential for **long-term success**.

 ### **PEER TO PEER EVALUATION**

-When we complete a project, we need to get it approved by three of our peers who will evaluate it at different times.
-During this process, they ask us questions to ensure that we have done the project ourselves.
-During the evaluation, each function we used in the project and how these functions work behind the scenes are asked about individually.
-While our program runs and when it terminates, the evaluator checks if there are any memory leaks.
-The evaluator also checks if our project adheres to the norm rules.
+When completing a project at Ecole 42, it must be approved by three of our peers who evaluate it independently at different times.
+During this process, they ask questions to ensure the authenticity of our work.
+Each function used in the project and its underlying workings are scrutinized individually.

+Throughout the evaluation, the reviewer monitors our program's execution and checks for memory leaks upon termination.
+They also assess if our project adheres to the norm rules of Ecole 42.

-When evaluating our project, the reviewer follows the guidelines on the evaluation page and tests our project manually or with automated testing tools.
-If our program crashes for any reason, we fail the project and must retry it later.
+The evaluation follows specific guidelines outlined on the evaluation page, involving manual testing or automated tools.
+If our program crashes during evaluation, the project fails, requiring us to retry it later.

-At the end of the evaluation, our peer writes a comment for us.
-This comment may include our shortcomings, aspects of the project they liked and disliked, and any recommendations they might have.
-Additionally, our peer gives a score for each section they evaluated.
+At the conclusion of the evaluation, our peers provide feedback in the form of comments.
+These comments may cover our project's strengths, weaknesses, and recommendations for improvement.
+Additionally, they assign scores for each evaluated section.

 ### MOULINETTE "THE GRINDER"

-The 42 Moulinette, known as "The Grinder," is an automated grading tool used at Ecole 42 to evaluate student projects.
+The Moulinette is an automated grading tool used at Ecole 42 to evaluate student projects.
 This powerful tool ensures that all submissions meet the school's rigorous standards.
 Here's an overview of its key features and benefits:

 - **Automated Testing:** The Moulinette runs a series of predefined tests on your code to check for correctness, efficiency, and adherence to project specifications.
 It verifies that your program behaves as expected under various conditions.